 Time Saver Tip!
-There are many days when I look up and it’s 5:30pm and I haven’t considered dinner yet, so on the weekends I make big pots of things like chili, stews or soups and freeze them in individual containers, then when I need them, I pop it into a pot and reheat, or to use as a school lunch, I heat it in the morning and pour it into a thermos.
+There are many days when I look up and it’s 5:30 p.m. and I haven’t considered dinner yet, so on the weekends I make big pots of things like chili, stews, or soups and freeze them in individual containers.
+Then when I need them, I pop a serving into a pot and reheat, or for a school lunch, I heat it in the morning and pour it into a thermos.

 TIP!
 Being creative is the easiest way to get your kids to eat healthy foods.
 Pick a theme for the day: round day, star day, yellow day, etc., where all the foods are of the same theme.
-Or simply cut food into visually appealing shapes like cubes, balls, put them on a stick (kids will eat anything on a stick!), hide veggies in a roll-up, julienne, or use cookie cutters of their favorite things and they´ll gobble up their lunches since they are interesting and fun.
+Or simply cut food into visually appealing shapes like cubes or balls, put them on a stick (kids will eat anything on a stick!), hide veggies in a roll-up, julienne, or use cookie cutters of their favorite things.
+The kids will gobble up their lunches since they are interesting and fun.